DominicMonares/spp-extras/README.md

     - All Quests

 ## Secondary Filters
-  - After a primary filter is selected, you can selected the following secondary filters:
+  - After a primary filter is selected, you can select the following secondary filters:
     - Character
       - Shows quest completion status for the selected character
     - Quest Type